ProjectArmy/Hatchbuck-for-WordPress/readme.txt

 Please use `do_shortcode()` function.
 For example: `<?php echo do_shortcode('[hatchbuck form="HTML-form"]'); ?>`

+= Where do I find Hatchbuck API keys? =

+Go to Account Settings > Web API to get API key.
+Go to Account Settings > Web API > Tags to get specific tag key.

 = Where can I get support? =

 Basic free community support is provided here on WordPress.org.
 Please visit "Support" tab above.
 If you're a [ProjectArmy](https://www.projectarmy.net/) client, you receive free premium support for the plugin.
 Submit a ticket in My ProjectArmy to get help.